Bikes for the Philippines

 It is still too early to have a systematic evaluation of the change in regular student drop-out rates.
 However, anecdotal evidence to date is positive.
 Having a bike has already cut doen many students' commute time to and from school, affording them to more time--whether to concentrate on ther studies or to do other things remains to be systematically seen.
 However, ALS students have returned to school and are graduating.
 And other communities are clamoring to participate.
 In late 2012, the Bikes for the Philippines Foundation was established as a local non-profit to administer and expand the program to a second and neighboring community on Bohol -- Maribojoc.

-Student bike beneficiaries of Baclayon, on the island of Bohol in the Philippines, are hand picked based on a number of factors.
+Students who receive bikes in Baclayon, on the island of Bohol in the Philippines, are carefully selected.
 The bikes are intended to help students who live great distances from school stay in school and graduate.
 Students are 'loaned' the bicycles and are only permitted to use them to get to and from school.
 Once they graduate they then 'earn' the bicycle and may use it to get to town and to and from work.

-Joe Israel was one of the first bike recipients and graduated high school in 2012.
-He then entered a work program established through Bikes for the Philippines where he learned a trade in baking.
+Joe Israel was one of the first bike recipients and his donated bike helped him complete high school in 2012, despite a lengthy commute each day.
+After graduation, Joe entered a work program established through Bikes for the Philippines where he learned a trade in baking.

-Sherwin and Ron NarbayFor Ron and Sherwin a bicycle could be the difference between graduating and not finishing school at all.
-In fact, many students in Baclayon, a remote community on the island of Bohol Philippines, travel many miles every day just to get to and from school.
-With only one high school in the region, students are often forced to travel more miles once they move up in school.
-This burdens not only the students but the entire family as less time can be devoted to necessary household chores.
+Sherwin and Ron NarbayFor Ron and Sherwin a bicycle is the difference between graduating and dropping out.
+Students in Baclayon, a remote community on the island of Bohol Philippines, travel many miles each day to get back and forth to school.
+There is only one high school in the entire region, so the travel time can be tremendous.
+These long distances to school burden students and their entire family, as children are needed to help around the house with younger siblings, chores and family buisnesses.
 Continue reading Ron and Sherwin's story on our blog.

 Joan Marie Igcas

 When Joan received her bike through the Bikes for Education program of Bikes for the Philippines she had no idea how to ride it.
-Fortunately Bikes for the Philippines worked hand in hand with the school system of Baclayon when they started this bike program to keep kids enrolled in school.
-As part of the school curriculum, the new student bike owners are not only taught how to ride a bike if necessary, but they are also required to learn bike safety and bike maintenance.
+Fortunately Bikes for the Philippines worked hand in hand with the school system of Baclayon and created a program that utilizes donated bikes to help keep kids enrolled in school.
+As part of the school curriculum, new bike owners are taught how to ride a bike if necessary and they are also required to learn bike safety and bike maintenance.

 We met Joan in 2012 on a visit to Baclayon.
 You can see for yourself how well she learned to ride a bike for the first time thanks to this program.